GRV96/syspathmodif/README.md

 ```

 `demo_sm_contains1.py` shows a case where a module or package can be imported
-without its directory being added to `sys.path`.
-The demo verifies the module's
+without its parent path being added to `sys.path`.
+The demo verifies the
-or package's presence in `sys.modules` with function `sm_contains`.
+module's or package's presence in `sys.modules` with function `sm_contains`.
 ```
 python demos/demo_sm_contains1.py
 ```